-Ajmer Sharif is a Sufi shrine of Moinuddin Chishti, a very highly revered Sufi saint in the Muslim community.
+Ajmer Sharif is a Sufi shrine of Moinuddin Chishti, a very highly revered Sufi saint of the Muslim community.
 Located in Ajmer, Rajasthan, this shrine houses the grave (Maqbara) of saint Chisti.

-Mughal Architecture.
+1. Mughal Architecture.
 Being built by Mughals, the Ajmer Sharif Dargah has all the prominent features of Mughal architect.
-It comprises tombs, daalaans, and courtyards.
+It comprises tombs, dalaans, and courtyards.

 By Air.
 Jaipur airport is the nearest airport to reach Ajmer Sharif.
 From the airport, one is required to travel another 140 km to reach the dargah.
 Regular direct and connecting flights from all cities such as Delhi, Mumbai, Kolkata, and Bengaluru arrive here hence one may consider travelling by air.

 By Rail.
 Ajmer Junction railway station is the nearest to reach the holy place.
 From the station, one is required to cover nearly 1km to reach the dargah.
 One may consider travelling via Ala Hazrat Express, Chetak Express, Uttranchal express and Ashram Express.
 Trains from all metro cities of India arrive here hence one may consider travelling by train if looking for a comfortable and budget-friendly travel option.

 By Road.
 Ajmer is well-connected by motorable roads and national highways to other Indian cities.
 If you are travelling by road you may either get on an inter-state/ private tourist buses from nearby regions.
 Otherwise, you can also consider taking taxis or may drive to Ajmer city in your personal vehicle as well as per your travel budget and convenience.